canonical/lxd/doc/README.md

 ## Building the documentation

-To build the documentation, run `make doc` from the root folder of the repository.
-This command installs the required tools and renders the output to the `doc/html/` folder.
+To build the documentation, run `make doc` from the root directory of the repository.
+This command installs the required tools and renders the output to the `doc/html/` directory.
 To update the documentation for changed files only (without re-installing the tools), run `make doc-incremental`.

 After building, run `make doc-serve` and go to <http://localhost:8001> to view the rendered documentation.